Speak to a Licensed Sales Agent!

 Variable life insurance is similar to whole life insurance in that it doesn’t expire and stays in effect as long as you pay premiums.
 The difference is how the premiums are used.
 Instead of a savings account, they get placed in an investment account.
 Investments can be unpredictable, so this type of policy carries some level of risk due to market volatility.

-How to Buy Key Man Insurance
+How Key Man Insurance Premiums Are Calculated

-Determining How Much Coverage Your Business Needs.
+Determining How Much Coverage Your Business Needs

 Is key man life insurance only for big businesses?